-This point is often neglected, but many (though not all) trees are pollinated
+This point is often neglected, but many trees are pollinated

 by bees (and other insects).

-Horse chestnuts, rowans, hawthorne, whitebeam, wayfaring tree, hazel, holly, alder, the majestic native limes, pussy willow and fruit trees: cherry, pear, plum, quince and apple are just some examples.
+Horse chestnuts, rowans, hawthorn, whitebeam, wayfaring tree, hazel, holly, alder, the majestic native limes, pussy willow and fruit trees: cherry, pear, plum, quince and apple are just some examples.